uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/how-to-integrate.html.md

 ### Product build

-Software providers have the option to either build all elements required to meet [minimum functionality standards](#minimum-functionality-standards) in one go or to build these elements iteratively.
-If you choose to build iteratively, you are required to test the relevant APIs and complete the Production Approvals checklist for the appropriate stage of the build.

-There are three different types of products to build.
-They are:
+There are 3 different types of products that can be built:

 - full end-to-end product
 - in-year product